-Bruce Saito leads the California Conservation Corps – the oldest and largest conservation corps in the nation – in its commitment to enhance the Corpsmember vocational experience and expand environmentally focused projects that make California an even better place to live.
+Bruce Saito leads the California Conservation Corps – the oldest and largest conservation corps in the nation – in its commitment to enhance the Corpsmember vocational experience and expand environmentally focused projects that make California an even better place for all.

 While Governor Jerry Brown appointed Bruce as CCC Director in September of 2015, Bruce’s career with the Corps goes back to 1977 during the CCC’s earliest days.
 Bruce started as a supervisor/instructor at the CCC’s Bret Harte Training Academy in Calaveras County, and over the next ten years, promoted his way up to director of the Los Angeles Urban Center and Conservationist Supervisor at the CCC Camarillo Center.